shyam1234/DemoATVSubscription/README.md

 ## Overview

 DemoATVSubscription is a sample project that demonstrates a subscription-based model for an ATV (Android TV) IAP service.
+Use DemoTVSubscription folder to get the latest codebase.

 Here is the recorded video to show the flow: